pip-webui/pip-webui-tutorial/step2/Readme.md

 gulp launch
 ```

-You should see the following web page:
+After the build you shall see the following web page:

 ![Page 2](artifacts/page2.png)